 Life is confusing enough, but for the past century or so, four gratuitous confusions have been inoculated into our everyday consciousness, and I take great joy in calling their bluff.
 Some may be taken aback that I call them confusions, so deeply have they entered into our intellectual and imaginative habits.
 But since they scramble our brains regarding nearly everything we think we know, they deserve to be exposed for what they are.
 It goes something like this:

 2) What is that expanse of spectacular, stationary stars that moves so serenely across the night sky and seems to breathe the very breath of stability and permanence?
 You can hardly wait to pronounce on this one: why, they aren’t stationary at all, you confidently correct me.
 Those stars are propelling through space at unimaginable velocities, running from each other as from the plague; they only seem to be standing still.
-At any rate, that’s what the astronomers tell us.
-And now we turn to ourselves:
+At any rate, that’s what the astronomers have been telling us.

 3) What is your body – that complex marvel of bone and muscle, nerve and brain, blood and lymph?
-Here you promptly furrow your brow: despite its deceptive facade, our body is nothing more than the product of millions and millions of years of slow, accumulative factors of natural selection, that happen to have converged, without discernible plan, into this rather rag-tag composition we call our DNA.
-And finally, and most disturbingly:
+Here you promptly furrow your brow: despite its deceptive façade, evolution teaches that our body is nothing more than the product of millions and millions of years of slow, accumulative factors of natural selection, that happen to have converged, without discernible plan, into this rather rag-tag composition we call our DNA.

 4) What is going on inside me?
 A world of thoughts, hopes, fears, beliefs, desires, passions and memories proliferate and interact without cease between my two ears.
 Where did all this come from?
 Well, the physicists gave us the answer to the first question, the astronomers to the second, and the Darwinian biologists to the third.
-Freud could hardly wait to put in his two cents, and here it is: all that psychological stuff going on inside of you is the product of your unconscious.
+Freud could hardly wait to put in his two cents, and here it is: all that psychological stuff going on inside of you is, in large measure, just the product of your unconscious.
 It foams up abundantly from the undigested ingredients of your childhood experience, or some other darkened basement of our psyche.

 And every night, when you look up again at the starry sky, the constellations still look like they did the night before, and – despite the erratic movement of the planets and the even more obvious displacements of sun and moon – there is nothing else in our experience that seems more fixed than the fixed stars.
 Are we really wrong about that?

 And what shall I say about our bodies?
 From the Venus de Milo to the David of Michelangelo, and on to all our fascination over and indeed addiction to human bodily beauty – and to the even more captivating magic peering eerily through human faces – am I to accept, lying down, that all this is just an accidental intersection of impersonal and random material forces?

-If you listen closely to the inner logic of genuine science (not the temperamental ideology of ‘scientism’, but honest-to-goodness serious and sober science), you will discover that everything we know about pions and protons and electrons and all the rest is extraordinarily interesting, but doesn’t change, even for a nanosecond, the validity and centrality of your everyday experience of things.
-It’s another perspective, and only that.
+Can I watch even 15 minutes of Shakespeare, or for that matter five minutes of the evening news, and swallow these millimetre-deep attempts at explanation without derision?
+If you listen closely to the inner logic of genuine science (not the temperamental ideology of scientism, but honest-to-goodness serious and sober science), you will discover that everything we know about pions and protons and electrons and all the rest is extraordinarily interesting indeed.
+However, it does not change, even for a nanosecond, the validity and centrality of your everyday experience of things.
+What is offered is only another perspective, and only that.

 When you are chatting with a friend, you could also weigh them, measure their waist, take their temperature and check their cholesterol, but probably you would just as soon listen to their words and carry on the conversation.
 You instinctively know the perspective that is pertinent, and disregard the rest.
-And about the stars: it may be that from an extra-terrestrial perspective, their motions turn out to be quite, shall we say, ‘astronomical’, but since none of us (I presume) are extra-terrestrial, that perspective is obviously going to be hugely irrelevant to anyone but a highly specialized astrophysicist.
+And about the stars: it may be that from an extra-terrestrial perspective, their motions turn out to be quite, shall we say, “astronomical” in their behavior, but since none of us (I presume) are extra-terrestrial, that perspective is obviously going to be hugely irrelevant to anyone but a highly specialized astrophysicist.

 And finally, when we contemplate what worlds have been created from within the human mind – in science itself, and in art, philosophy and religion – we are only fooling ourselves if we deny that its mysterious fecundity bears witness to an origin from a source above and beyond it.
 In no intellectually serious way can we account for this through a mere summing up of inferior factors from the naturalistic matrix of reductionist narratives.
 It just doesn’t work.
 And any honest scientist worth his salt will – at least after a couple of martinis – agree.

 1) The world of matter we meet with our five senses matters!
 (Pun very much intended!)
 It is solid, heavy, significant and sacramental.
 The matter itself insists on its consistency.
 Pay attention to it and take its appearance before our unaided senses at face value, at least as a matter of principle.
-Something of density and intensity is being conveyed to us as persons, and everything else you can analyze and dissect in its regard will only be intelligible if you attend first to this initial ‘greeting’.
+Something of density and intensity is being conveyed to us as persons, and everything else you can analyze and dissect in its regard will only be intelligible if you attend first to this inaugural appearance.

 3) As we move to our third counter-thesis, be careful, as here we are very close to home.
 The body is, finally, the most beautiful and mystifying of material realities, and we are weak and can be tempted to lift it to a pedestal beyond its merits.
-But recognize, at least, that it speaks.
+But recognize, at least, that it is profusely significant, and that it even speaks.
 The body expresses the spirit and is not merely its inert shelter or its temporary vehicle; it is its manifestation.
-Whatever may have been its origin or development, if you want to understand it, look at it now.
-It is incredible, at times funny and clumsy, at times a bit scary, but most of all it speaks to us, and above all in its flower and fruit: the human face.
-And now, finally, about that inner world:
+Whatever may have been its origin or development, if you want to understand it, you first must look at it now.
+It is incredible, at times funny and clumsy, occasionally a bit scary, but most of all it speaks to us, and no where more than in its flower and fruit: the human face.